 Notable VPN protocols of the late 2010s

-A VPN protocol that made heads turn in the second decade of the 21th century was WireGuard®.
-WireGuard uses modern cryptography for the encryption, which allows for more straightforward configurations.
 The protocol has a built-in roaming feature that keeps the VPN connection intact when the device switches between Wi-Fi and cellular internet connection.
 WireGuard showed the potential for simple usage, intuitive design, and performance improvements.

-The internet in the times of a global pandemic
+The internet during a global pandemic

-Even though the internet was already taking over the world before the pandemic, it showed its true potential when COVID-19 hit.
-To keep their businesses running, many enterprises started to rely on remote work, move all of their resources to the cloud services, and use various virtual collaboration tools, such as Zoom or Microsoft Teams.
+Even though the internet had already taken over the world before the pandemic, it showed its true potential when Covid-19 hit.
+To keep their businesses running, many enterprises started relying on remote work, moving all of their resources to cloud services, and using various virtual collaboration tools, such as Zoom or Microsoft Teams.

 Schools and universities had to switch to online resources, coworking tools, and platforms developed for virtual teaching.

-In fact, almost every part of everyday life transitioned to the online format— streaming services or participating in online events replaced going to the cinema or concerts; Private therapy sessions and support group meetings were also held online.
-With no one being able to leave the house, e-commerce boomed as never before.
+In fact, almost every part of everyday life transitioned to the online format — using streaming services or participating in online events replaced going to the cinema or concerts.

-VPNs adapting to the new reality
+VPNs adapting to a new reality

 The demand for VPNs skyrocketed once businesses shifted to remote work models and more employees needed to access remote networks.
 However, many VPN providers were not ready for the excessively high volume of users connecting to their servers simultaneously.
 They had to work fast to find solutions to scale VPN services and enhance them to handle increased loads.